prednaz/typescript_tic_tac_toe/README.md

-# GUI Tic Tac Toe project skeleton
+# gui tic tac toe project skeleton

-GUI Tic Tac Toe project skeleton that beginners new to the web technologies can extend to get to know TypeScript without worrying about the tooling nor the web technologies
+gui tic tac toe project skeleton that beginners new to the web technologies can extend to get to know typescript without worrying about the tooling nor the web technologies

 ## Develop